What is CBD Muscle Gel?

 You’re meant to apply the gel directly to the skin over the affected muscles or general area of discomfort.

-A CBD muscle gel tends to contain a combination of CBD extract derived from hemp plants and other ingredients that are known for their soothing, pain-relieving properties.
+A CBD muscle gel tends to contain a combination of CBD extract derived from hemp plants and other ingredients.

 These added ingredients may include things like menthol, camphor, arnica, aloe vera, essential oils, or other supportive compounds.